-Over 1,000 institutions with approximately 14 trillion dollars of assets have committed to divesting from fossil fuels.
+Over 1,330 institutions with over 14.68 trillion dollars of assets have committed to divesting from fossil fuels.
 15% are educational institutions.

 Below are some of the universities that have fully or partially divested.
 See the full list of divested institutions at Fossil Free.

 2021 UNIVERSITY OF TORONTO U of T announces divestment and new sustainability measures on October 27th.
 "When a large institution like the University of Toronto decides to take such steps, it is our belief that this will both accelerate the transition to a low-carbon economy and inspire other investors to do the same."

 2021 VASSAR COLLEGE Vassar announced it is divesting on October 18th.

 2021 LOYOLA UNIVERSITY CHICAGO On October 14th, Loyola announced it was divesting.

 2021 REED COLLEGE On October 11th, Reed College confirmed it is divesting from fossil fuels.